John Wolff's Web Museum

 - Clear and release the rock frame again.
 Examine the small toggle

-links 4 closely to ensure that they are all fully over-centre and can
+links 4 closely to ensure that they are all fully over-centre.
+If

 - If the rock frame does not engage fully, the problem may be in